Initz-Templates/recipe-app-reactjs/README.md

 React API Project Tutorial Using Hooks, Axios and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Project Is Live And Accessible at https://the-recipe-repository.web.app

 ## Here are some NPM scripts:
 1. npm run: Prints a list of scripts